-I am a fourth year PhD candidate in the Department of Human Centered Design and Engineering (HCDE) at the University of Washington, Seattle.
+I am a fifth year PhD candidate in the Department of Human Centered Design and Engineering (HCDE) at the University of Washington, Seattle.
 I have been working on projects on understanding needs and designing technologies for health, collaboration, and gaming.
 I enjoy teaching research methods.

 I completed my Master's in Computer Science from Georgia Institute of Technology (Atlanta) in May 2015.

 Coming up: In Fall 2019, I am a Teaching Assistant for Global Innovation Research course 521: Design Thinking Studio, with instructor, Sara Zuberec.

 Online study with 23 teenagers on designing technologies for coping with stress: 10 weekly design activities over 3 months, interviews, and surveys.
 2019.

 Participant observations, survey with 510 people, and interviews with 25 players of Pokemon GO on coordination online & in-real-life.
 2018.

 Interviewed 28 clinical service providers and 13 people who want to quit smoking, and obtained their feedback on design mock-ups.
 2017.

 Design, development, and in-the-wild deployment study of a Kinect game for scaffolding social skills and movement for children with autism in a classroom setting.
 2015.

 Interviews with 25 people who changed their behavior & 244 surveys for understanding how technologies can support pivotal experiences during behavior change.
 2018.